East Coast

 Titanic Museum Attraction

 Located at 2134 Parkway in Pigeon Forge.
 Adult admission starts at $35, $15 for kids (5 – 12) with family packages available.
 Open daily from 9 a.m. to 7 p.m.
-Online reservations required.
+Online reservations are required.

 Mysterious Mansion of Gatlinburg